 - Wash the shrimp and pat dry.
-Combine the reserved egg white, Shaoxing wine, potato starch, and salt, and add the mixture to the shrimp.
+In a bowl, mix the ingredients for the marinade and add the shrimp.
 Mix and stir until the shrimp are well coated with the mixture.
 Marinate for at least 30 minutes, preferably 2 hours.

 - Gently stir in 1 teaspoon of oil into the shrimp.
 Heat 1/2 cup of oil in a wok or skillet over medium heat.
 When the oil reaches about 280 °F or 138 °C, add the shrimp in a single layer and stir quickly.
 When the shrimp turn color and are just cooked, about 1 minute, transfer to a strainer to drain.
 Alternatively, you can velvet the shrimp in gently boiling water.

 - Heat 2 tablespoons of oil in a hot non-stick skillet over medium-high heat.
 Add the beaten eggs, and wait for 10 seconds when the edges of the eggs start to bubble up.
 Stir the eggs for a few seconds and mix in the shrimp.
 Stir and mix until the eggs are cooked to your preferred doneness, about 10 to 20 seconds.

 - Garnish with the scallions and serve immediately.